 - 3.1.
 The Contractor shall submit the following reports: - 3.1.1.
-Annual Performance Report (APR): Within thirty (30) days after the Contract Completion Date, an APR shall be submitted to BHS that summarizes the aggregate results of the Project Activities, showing in particular how the Contractor is carrying out the project in the manner proposed in the application submitted to HUD for the relevant fiscal year NOFA.
-The APR shall be in the form required or specified by the State, and submitted to the address listed in section 1.1, above: - 3.1.2.
-Annually, the Contractor shall develop and submit to the DHHS, a corrective action plan for any performance measure that was not achieved; and - 3.1.3.
-Other Reports as requested by the State in compliance with NH HMIS policy.
+Annual Performance Report (APR): Within thirty (30) days after the Contract Completion Date, an APR shall be submitted to BHS that summarizes the aggregate results of the Project Activities, showing in particular how the Contractor is carrying out the project in the manner proposed in the application submitted to HUD for the relevant fiscal year Notice of Funding Availability (NOFA).
+The APR shall be in the form required or specified by the State, and submitted to the address listed in section 1.1.
+Exhibit A; and